OrensteinLab/UniLib/README-Transfer_Learning_Model.md

-# Transfer Learning on DNA Sequences Pipeline
+# Using Transfer Learning With DNA Expression Data - Pipeline

 This repository contains a Python script for analyzing DNA sequences using the Transfer Learning Technique.
 The script reads files with expression data of many regulatory DNA sequences, preprocesses the data, trains a convolutional neural network (CNN) model with the transfer learning technique, and performs predictions on 2 validation sets with regulatory DNA sequences.